In every project team, all employees are stakeholders.

 The main takeaway from the report is that, more often than not, despite a company’s size, project failure rates are usually higher than success rates.
 In other words, even if your business is large and you’re working on an important project, there’s still a good chance it will fail.

 This isn’t to say that complex technical projects can’t be successful – they certainly can be – but there are many factors to make them succeed.
-And if you’re not careful, any number of things can lead to your project falling short of its goals.”
+And if you’re not careful, many things can lead to your project falling short of its goals.”

 [I was surprised that the AI tool had pretty spot-on, albeit general, insight into the matter, so I asked: